vykuang/nba-stats-streamlit/README.md

   - Train on the 2021-2022 season's averages for each player
   - Clustering to reveal the groups, if any
   - User PUTs their request in the form of a collection of seasonal stat averages, and the model should respond with the predicted class of that player, along with some comparisons from the training set
+- Seems cumbersome and altogether not really worthwhile to enter some stats of a fictitious player to see a comparison
+  - User selects the following:
+    1. season, e.g. `2020-21`
+    1. player from that season in a dropdown menu
+    1. another season from which the user wants to draw player comparison
+  - Model returns the top three most similar players from the comparison season
+  - For example if I select:
+    1. `2004-05`
+    1. `Kobe Bryant`
+    1. `1995-96`
+       I might expect to see `Michael Jordan`, but not `David Robinson`

 ## Architecture